Dim Sum: Pushcarts, Buffets and Kid-friendly Choices!

 Chop Suey Cafe

 There are two branches of Chop Suey Cafe, including one at Robertson Quay (Martin No. 38), but our favourite is the Dempsey Hill location with its leafy alfresco area and its imposing black and white decor that the PS Gourmet brand is recognised by.
 Dim sum here is lunchtime on weekdays, brunch on weekends.
-The menu is Anglo-Chinese (think Pad Thai in salad form, and Sweet and Sour Fish and Chips) and their dim sum ranges from Orange Duck Dumplings ($9) to Brit faves of Prawn Toasties ($16) and Shredded Duck Pancakes ($29).
-They are just about to revamp their dim sum menu so check back for updates.
+The menu is Anglo-Chinese (think Pad Thai in salad form, and Sweet and Sour Fish and Chips) and their new dim sum ranges from Crispy Lobster Wontons ($15) to steamed Chicken and Chive ($8), sumptuous Orange Duck ($9), and Sticky Rice Dumplings ($10).
+Plus the Brit faves of Prawn Toasties ($16) and Shredded Duck Pancakes ($29).

 Block 10, Dempsey Road, #01-23, Singapore 247700, Tel: (+65) 9224 6611, www.pscafe.com/chopsuey-cafe-at-dempsey-hill